Follicular lymphoma is a type of non-Hodgkin lymphoma (NHL). NHL is a cancer of the lymphatic system.

 Follicular lymphoma is the most common type of low grade lymphoma.
 Each year around 2,500 people are diagnosed with follicular lymphoma in the UK.

-Out of all people with NHL, just under 1 in every 20 people (18%) have follicular lymphoma.
+Out of all people with NHL, 18 out of 100 people (18%) have follicular lymphoma.
 It mainly affects adults over the age of 60.

 The most common system is one or more painless swellings in the:

 You might have other general symptoms such as: